edsu/diary/README.md

 ---

+## 4/16/2023

+Dear Diary, today has been a day filled with *insufficiencies* and an unsettling *compunction* that I can't seem to escape.
+As I carried around my *pigskin* journal adorned with *celastraceae* designs, I sluggishly walked into the *aroerite* café I often visit after witnessing the *unstimulating* events at *Munden* park.
+On some twisted level, I thought that caffeine might be the answer to all my problems, that maybe the blues would somehow *disappear* with the rise of my verve.
+But as *Onesimus*, the café owner, handed me my usual cappuccino with a smile that was *mirroring* my own faux cheerfulness, I couldn't help but feel like I was *drowning* further in these deep *furrows* of unexpressed melancholy.

+A part of me wanted to *repay* him with the kind support he constantly exuded, giving life to his *Nubia*-styled coffee establishment away from the chaos in *Piraeus*.
+However, as I sipped my drink, *quaff*ing the fluffy foam, I realized that my *unchildlike* state of mind was the reason I hesitated to be cheerful.
+I stared out the window, glancing at the grey *yasif* hanging heavily outside, and whispered to myself, "I promise to do better," with a slight hopeful sigh.

 ## 4/14/2023

 I had a profound realization today during my walk in the *pebbly* *locale*, as I found myself *finessed* into a stream of thoughts about the concept of '*Yankeeism*.'
 The term has always *tickled* my curiosity, and today, more than ever, it seemed to *gestürzt* into the vortex of *realizations* that would shake the foundations of my beliefs.
 As I strolled down the path, I noticed a small *eichhörnchen* scurrying away, and I remembered a recent conversation with a *committeeman* from *Wyoming* about the exemption of squirrel *futterers* from local regulations.
 It made me think about how we're always *readjusting* our lives, making exceptions and exemptions at every turn.
 During my walk, I also encountered *Seeley*, who is currently working on a project called "*Curple*," a combination of curl and ripple, which at the *outset* may sound like *overrating* such simplistic motions.
 However, it weaves together the true essence of nature's beauty and the intricacies of life, reminding me that we're all connected, even through the most peculiar of words and experiences.